Au Revoir Simone: In popular culture

 "Sad Song" was used in the 2007 German blockbuster movie Rabbit Without Ears and later on the soundtrack of the 2011 movie From Prada to Nada.
 Also in 2007, their song "Stay Golden" appeared in the French film Anna M..
 "The Lucky One" and "Don't See the Sorrow" were heard in the 2008 Japanese film Kimi no Tomodachi (English: Your Friends).
 In 2009, "Another Likely Story" was used on the 100th episode ("What a Difference a Day Makes") of Grey's Anatomy.

 "Stay Golden" and "Red Rabbit" were featured in HBO's 2012 Marilyn Monroe documentary Love, Marilyn, while "Crazy" was used in the 2014 film Vampire Academy and its soundtrack.

 Au Revoir Simone was among the bands performing at the Roadhouse in the 2017 revival of David Lynch's Twin Peaks; they played "Lark" in the fourth episode and "A Violent Yet Flammable World" in the ninth, both from their 2007 album The Bird of Music.

-In 2021, the band appeared on Storybound (podcast) with author Tamara Winfrey Harris.
+In 2021, the band appeared on the Storyboard podcast with author Tamara Winfrey Harris.

+In 2023, the band's song "All or Nothing" appeared in the Roku show Slip (S1E2).